authelia/authelia/docs/content/blog/pre-release-notes-4.37/index.md

 what it means for users.

 {{< callout context="note" title="Note" icon="outline/info-circle" >}}
-These features are still subject to change however it represents the most likely features.
+These features are still subject to change; however, it represents the most likely features.
 {{< /callout >}}

 This blog entry (and technically the blog itself) is part of a new effort I'm making for which I'm not entirely sure how